On the indivisibility of derived Kato's Euler systems and the main conjecture for modular forms: Introduction

 In his unpublished thesis \cite{grigorov-thesis}, G.~Grigorov tried to understand the mod $p$ non-vanishing problem in terms of the mod $p$ non-vanishing of certain modular symbols via the mod $p$ dual exponential map for elliptic curves over $\mathbb{Q}$ with good ordinary reduction.
 His work depends heavily on the dual exponential computation of K.~Rubin in \cite[$\S$3.5]{rubin-book} for \emph{unramified} extensions of $\mathbb{Q}_p$ and the modular symbol computation of S.~R.~Williams' unpublished thesis \cite{analytic_kolyvagin}.
-Although the computation in Williams' thesis is purely analytic, the content is nothing but the mod $p$ formal Taylor expansion of Kolyvagin derivatives of Mazur-Tate elements.
+Although the computation in Williams' thesis is purely analytic, the content is nothing but the mod $p$ formal Taylor expansion of Kolyvagin derivatives of Mazur--Tate elements.
 We remark that our work generalizes Grigorov's thesis to modular forms of weight two with \emph{arbitrary} Fourier coefficients and deals with ordinary and non-ordinary forms on equal footing.
+Furthermore, our methodology generalizes to the case of elliptic curves with \emph{additive} reduction and it is carried out in the work of the first-named author and K.~Nakamura \cite{kim-nakamura}.

-Our goal is to provide a \emph{numerical} criterion for the mod $p$ non-vanishing of the Kolyvagin derivatives of Mazur-Tate elements, which implies the indivisibility of the derived Kato's Euler systems via the (integral) dual exponential map.
+Our goal is to provide a \emph{numerical} criterion for the mod $p$ non-vanishing of the Kolyvagin derivatives of Mazur--Tate elements, which implies the indivisibility of the derived Kato's Euler systems via the (integral) dual exponential map.
 As an analytic and cyclotomic analogue of Kolyvagin's conjecture, the conjecture of Kurihara (Conjecture \ref{conj:kurihara}) expects that the numerical criterion always works at least for elliptic curves with good ordinary reduction.
 Indeed, Kurihara proved his conjecture (Theorem \ref{thm:kurihara}) \emph{using} the main conjecture and the non-degeneracy of the $p$-adic height pairing for elliptic curves with good ordinary reduction.

-Although our numerical criterion works under a certain minimal level condition, the results on the main conjecture generalize to modular forms of arbitrary level via congruences following the idea of \cite{gv}, \cite{epw}, and \cite{greenberg-iovita-pollack} under the $\mu = 0$ assumption.
+Although our numerical criterion works under a certain minimal level condition, the results on the main conjecture generalize to modular forms of arbitrary level via congruences following the idea of \cite{gv}, \cite{epw}, \cite{greenberg-iovita-pollack}, and \cite{kim-lee-ponsinet} under the $\mu = 0$ assumption.
 Therefore, the criterion checks the equality of the Iwasawa main conjecture for \emph{families} of modular forms once and for all.